A Rush of Blood to the Head

 A Rush of Blood to the Head is the second studio album by the British rock band Coldplay.
 It was released on 26 August 2002 by Parlophone in the United Kingdom, and a day later by Capitol in the United States.
-The album was produced by the band and Ken Nelson, and makes greater use of the electric guitar and piano than the band's debut album, Parachutes (2000).
+The album was produced by the band and Ken Nelson, making greater use of the electric guitar and piano compared to their debut album, Parachutes (2000).

-Recording of the album began after the band achieved worldwide popularity with Parachutes and the single "Yellow".
-A Rush of Blood to the Head topped the UK Albums Chart upon its first week of release in the United Kingdom, becoming the eighth best-selling album of the 21st century in the country.
-The British Phonographic Industry (BPI) has since certified the album 10× Platinum for its accumulated sales of 3 million units in the United Kingdom, while over 20 million copies were sold worldwide.
-The album spawned the hit singles "In My Place", "The Scientist", "Clocks" and "God Put a Smile upon Your Face.
+Recording began after Coldplay achieved global popularity through Parachutes and "Yellow".
+A Rush of Blood to the Head reached number one in 12 countries, with EMI shipping over two million copies in its first week worldwide.
+In the UK, it became the eighth-best-selling album of the 21st century.
+It is certified 12-times platinum in the UK, for sales of 3 million copies, while over 17 million copies were sold worldwide.
+It produced the hit singles "In My Place", "The Scientist", "Clocks" and "God Put a Smile upon Your Face".

-A Rush of Blood to the Head has been critically acclaimed, and the band received three Grammy Awards for the album at the 45th Grammy Awards; Best Alternative Album, which was the band's second win in a row, Best Rock Performance for "In My Place", and Record of the Year for "Clocks" at the 46th ceremony.
+A Rush of Blood to the Head was acclaimed, and won the Grammy Awards for Best Alternative Album (Coldplay's second), Best Rock Performance (for "In My Place") and Record of the Year (for "Clocks").
 In 2007, the Rock and Roll Hall of Fame included it on their 200 Definitive Albums list.
 In 2010, it was among ten albums nominated for the best British album of the past 30 years at the Brit Awards, and one of ten classic album covers from British artists commemorated on a UK postage stamp issued by the Royal Mail.
 It has appeared on several editions of Rolling Stones list of the "500 Greatest Albums of All Time".
-Multiple publications have listed A Rush of Blood to the Head as being considered of the best albums in history.
+Multiple publications have listed A Rush of Blood to the Head as among the best albums.